 I spent an entire day skiing with the Lucyd Lyte bluetooth speaker glasses and loved every minute of it.
 The instructions list the battery life at 6.5 hours… I would say my glasses went closer to 7.5 hours that day and in 20 degree weather.
 No trouble in the lift line, chairlifts, and most importantly ongoing conversations with my son.
 In fact, a few times he asked me what song is on now?
 It’s true freedom not being walled off from the outside world, like I said earlier it’s like when you’re out enjoying a conversation over dinner or drinks while your favorite music is on in the background.

 Another great feature is being able to connect with your phones digital assistant.
 That day the Browns were playing in the second round of the playoffs and I was able to tap a button and ask Siri for the score while skiing downhill going 30 mph!

-Lucyd currently offers two frame styles: Lyte Wayfarer and Lyte Round with a bunch of lens selection options.
+Lucyd currently offers two frame styles: Lyte Wayfarer with a bunch of lens selection options.
 Non-prescription, Standard Prescription, Progressive Prescription, or Readers.